seek-oss/skuba/docs/deep-dives/buildkite.md

 **Explanation:**
 This implies that the step(s) exhausted the Buildkite agent's resources.
-The agent may be tied up running a particularly compute-intensive step.
+The agent may be tied up running a particularly compute- or memory-intensive step.

 **Options:**